 Tuesday June 20 was a red-letter day in Australian history.
 It was the day on which the people of New South Wales – the best and wealthiest of the Australian Colonies – had to decide whether they were willing to accept the Federation Bill … A very large vote was recorded all over the colony, and a majority of … electors decided that Federation under the Bill was desirable.
 Enormous crowds thronged the Sydney streets on Tuesday evening to get the earliest news of the voting, and as the returns came in there was loud and long continued cheering.

 Australia in the late 19th century consisted of six self-governing British colonies that were subject to the British Parliament.
 Each colony had its own – often quite distinct – laws, railway gauge, postage stamps and tariffs.

 Problems caused by these differences led to discussions about the benefits of uniting as a nation, under a federal system of governance.
 The colonies of New Zealand and Fiji were also part of Federation discussions.

 In addition, matters of defence, foreign policy, immigration, trade, transport and national pride were growing in importance among the colonies.

-In 1880 the Australian Natives’ Association, made up of men born in Australia, committed itself to Federation.
-This provided most of the organisational and financial base for the Australian Federation Leagues to work for a united Australia.
+In 1880 the Australian Natives’ Association – made up of white men born in Australia – committed itself to Federation.
+This provided most of the organisational and financial base for a number of Federation leagues, which formed later to work towards a united Australia.

 Parkes and the 'Tenterfield address'